joeferg425/RECTFDEMOS/README.md

 If you want to run the capture the flag exercises, you will need to build them since I decided against checking the binaries into source control.
 Multiple methods have been prepared for you to make this process as easy as possible.

-The easiest and safest method is to use docker to build and run the linux binaries.
+The easiest and safest method is to use docker to build and run the Linux binaries.
 Installation is usually straightforward, and the dockerfiles, makefiles, and source code have been provided for you in this repository.

 If you already have a c/c++ build environment set up, then feel free to compile everything yourself using whatever compiler you want and just follow along with the tutorials as well as possible.
 The instructions should still be valid, just the memory addresses and offsets will all change.

 ### Compiling in Docker ###

-I recommend building the binaries in a linux-based docker container, or building natively in linux or the Windows Subsystem for Linux (WSL).
+I recommend building the binaries in a Linux-based docker container, or building natively in Linux or the Windows Subsystem for Linux (WSL).
 The docker image provides some protection of your system from exercises like this, and is a good tool to become comfortable with.

 If you aren't determined to use the windows binaries, I recommend skipping the windows docker image altogether.
 It is a large docker image and since you have to use the Microsoft Visual Studio installers to prep it, it takes at least fifteen minutes just to build it typically.